Our Scholar Network

 Founder, National Institute for Play

 Trained in general and internal medicine, psychiatry, and clinical research, Dr. Stuart Brown enjoyed a playful childhood and the benefit of growing up in an era when children, when they weren’t in school or asleep, lived their lives independently engaged in play with their peers.
-As an adult, he pioneered studies on the importance of play through research on homicidal young males, and felony drunk drivers, finding a startling common thread in their stories: serious lack of play in childhood.
+As an adult, he pioneered studies on the importance of play through research on homicidal young males and felony drunk drivers, finding a startling common thread in their stories: serious lack of play in childhood.
 As his career progressed through roles as Asst Professor of Psychiatry at Baylor College of Medicine, Fellow in Psychiatric Research at Harvard’s McLean Hospital, Chief of Psychiatry at Mercy Hospital and Medical Center, and an Associate Professor at UCSD School of Medicine in San Diego, CA, Dr. Brown believed that play could be the key to discovering the full potential that is in everyone, but also that defining “play” would require more in-depth understanding of its essential nature.
+He is the Founder of the National Institute for Play, an organization dedicated to advancing society’s understanding and application of play

 As a like-minded play advocate, PlayCore is proud to partner with Dr. Brown on furthering the advancement of play and helping our world understand the critical importance of participating in play throughout life.
 Our work together thus far has resulted in several play concepts that promote attunement, and we are excited at the opportunities for ongoing work and promoting the value of play.